xemantic/shader-web-background/API.md

 ### Config: onInit

 The `onInit` function is called when the shader is loaded for the first time, before any rendering starts.
-The [Context](#context) is passed as an argument.
+The [Context] is passed as an argument.

 ### Config: onResize

-The `onResize` function is invoked with `with` and `height` parameters indicating actual screen dimensions of the canvas after browser window is resized.
-It will be also called when the shading is started with the `shaderWebBackground.shade(config)` call just after [Config: onInit](#config-oninit).
+The `onResize` function is called with `width`, `height` and [Context] parameters when the browser window is resized.

+:information_source: Note: `onResize` will be also called before the first frame just after [Config: onInit](#config-oninit).

 ### Config: onBeforeFrame

+The `onBeforeFrame` function is called the [C]before rendering each frame and

 ### Config: shaders